zoro9483/zoro9483/README.md

 Front-end Developer,

-1- developing the landing page using React for startups is interested in blockchain development and building Dapps on Etherum 2- knowledge about node.js and branches and software versioning
+- developing the landing page using React for startups also interested in blockchain development and building Dapps on Etherum
+- knowledge about node.js and branches and software versioning

 - pronouns : .... he/they 🐛.